Kris Jenner’s Makeup-Free Selfie Shocks Fans

 The comments section was flooded with sweet messages from Kris’s millions of followers, with many praising her for having the confidence to ditch the cosmetics and show off a much more natural look.

 “You look great with no makeup – a natural beauty,” one fan wrote.

 Another commented on the bare-faced upload from Kris, “Whoa, never seen her without makeup on.
 She looks… good.”

-“So much better without makeup,” read another commented shared on her social media.
+“So much better without makeup,” read another comment shared on her social media.

 Jenner has been open about feeling happy and confident in the past, telling Dr. Oz back in 2014 that she worked hard to ensure she and her children – Kim, Kourtney, Khloe, and Rob Kardashian and Kylie and Kendall Jenner – always felt confident despite some of the negative comments that can come from social media.